-- 1. At least one of the Circumstances for Removal must be met in order for removal to be considered - 2.
-Removal of collection items must be consistent with New Zealand law - 3.
-Before a recommendation is made for removal, an assessment will be made about the impact on the ongoing information and cultural needs of New Zealanders - 4.
-Removal recommendations will take into consideration the relationship items have with other items in the collections - 5.
+- At least one of the Circumstances for Removal must be met in order for removal to be considered - Removal of collection items must be consistent with New Zealand law - recommendation is made for removal, an assessment will be made about the impact on the ongoing information and cultural needs of New Zealanders - Coations will take into consideration the relationship items 4.
+Removal recom have with other items in the collections - 5.
 Removal of items from the collections is final and not contingent on specific conditions set by the National Library - 6.
-The cost of maintaining and storing items is not the primary driver for removal decisions.
+The cost of maintaining and storing its ms is not the primary driver for removal decisions.